selco13/HLNOS9/README.md

 but I needed a canvas to start working.
 I created a blank ClassicyDesktop, ClassicyDesktopIcon, ClassicyWindow and ClassicyButton as a starting point, with no CSS.
 Then, I got to the hard, hard work.

-I first sketched out the components of a Platinum Window.
+I first sketched out the components of a "Platinum" style Window.
 I knew that this would be my most complicated component, so I hoped sketching it out would also help me identify pieces I could break down into smaller components, as well as get an idea of the types of events and states I would need.